Prime Day 2021: 12 big deals available now, plus new Echo and Fire TV price cuts just announced

-Amazon Prime Day officially starts on Monday, but here's an open secret: Some great deals are available now, and more will start to hit this weekend.
-Amazon just detailed a ton of new price drops in its latest press release, including some specific brands and upcoming prices.
+Amazon Prime Day officially starts on Monday, but some great deals are available now and many sales will start to hit this weekend.
+The latest Amazon Prime Day press release just detailed a ton of new price drops, including some specific brands and upcoming prices.
 The ones that caught our eye (pulled directly from the release, with some consolidation):

 - Save on select HP products.